nikkilr88/egghead-asciicasts/angular-2-fundamentals/lessons/angular-2-using-ng-for-to-repeat-template-elements.md

 ```
 Now this `message` variable that we're creating for each of these messages can be used inside of the list element like so.
 I'll just say `{{message}}` inside of the curly braces, and I'll hit save.
 You'll see each of these messages show up as a list element inside of this unordered list.

 You might be wondering about this asterisk here.
-That just represents that this list element is considered a template that can be regenerated and reused based on the information passed in. `ngFor` is a **structural directive**.
-It will take this list element, use it as a template, and do something with it.
+That just represents that this list element is considered a `template` that can be regenerated and reused based on the information passed in. `ngFor` is a **structural directive**.
+It will take this list element, use it as a `template`, and do something with it.
 In this case this `ngFor` directive is saying, "Hey, take all these messages and then create one for each message.
 Then let us use this message variable inside of it."